The Ghostley Witch

 "Ja, Wilhelm?"
 Hope vibrated in her voice.

-about to escape by the skin of her teeth, but she did it!
+was about to escape by the skin of her teeth, but she did it!
 She did it again!
-For

-surely, this could mean only one thing!
-"But of course, my dear Wilhelm.
-I
+For surely, this could mean only one thing!
+"But of course, my dear

 "Shall we say nine o´clock then?"

-going to argue now that he´d finally come around, even though it was becoming a
+wasn´t going to argue now that he´d finally come around, even though it was

 "Good.
 See you at nine o´clock then."

-bit of a guess, since she couldn´t see herself as Frau Linkmeyer: when she
+was a bit of a guess, since she couldn´t see herself as Frau Linkmeyer: when

-looked in the mirror she saw plain old Hella die Hexe.
-But she hoped for the
+she looked in the mirror she saw plain old Hella die Hexe.
+But she hoped for

-ready, Gertrude?" his voice sang.
+you ready, Gertrude?" his voice sang.
 He sounded pretty happy.
-Well, it was
+Well, it

-back seat was definitely more romantic.
+her in the back seat was definitely more romantic.
 She smiled.
-And he smiled back at her.
+And he smiled

-feel the inquisitive, longing stare of every prisoner in the camp.
-Well,
+Hella could feel the inquisitive, longing stare of every prisoner in the camp.

-hopefully they´d forget about her for a while, so that she may concentrate all
+Well, hopefully they´d forget about her for a while, so that she may

-her powers on Klink.
+concentrate all her powers on Klink.
 Less than three hours left...
-She needed to act swiftly,
+She needed

-and above all: efficiently.
-And from what she´d seen tonight, she had gathered
+to act swiftly, and above all: efficiently.
+And from what she´d seen tonight,

 Fine.
 She´d play it romantic then.

-spot next to the railroad.
-Apart from the railroad-tracks, there was nothing
+secluded spot next to the railroad.
+Apart from the railroad-tracks, there was

-in a silvery glow.
-It might not prove so difficult to play it romantic tonight.
+around them in a silvery glow.
+It might not prove so difficult to play it

 "Schultz, we won´t need you for a while.
 Take a walk in the